 Applications and Forms

 Our main focus during applications practice was Head Wraps from Tan Tui, encompassing the enemy’s head with your arm to rotate and manipulate it.
 It’s an interesting entry for a head-lock, basically.

-Surface level, it appears to be a simple technique.
+On the surface level, it appears to be a simple technique.
 However, in looking deeper at it we found many small nuances that made it become a very powerful movement, one not powered by muscular strength but rather by good technique and body mechanics.